-In traditional setup managing employee performance has always been time-consuming and requires efforts on the part of the managers.
-As per a leading management exponent, managers spend an average of 210 hours per year on performance management and yet only 14% of organizations report being happy with their current performance management system and the related outcomes.
+In a traditional setup, managing employee performance has always been time-consuming and requires efforts on the part of the managers.
+As per a leading management exponent, managers spend an average of 210 hours per year on performance management, yet, only 14% of the organizations report being happy with their current performance management system and the related outcomes.

-The reason for dissatisfaction with the traditional performance management system lies in the fact that most companies considered annual reviews and appraisals as a good idea to evaluate the performance of an employee.
+The reason for dissatisfaction with the traditional performance management system is that most companies consider annual reviews and appraisals a good idea to evaluate an employee’s performance.
 However, the year-end reviews always show a rear-view image of an employee’s performance and are often smudged with bias from reviewing managers.

-To become more compliant and thorough in their performance evaluation, organizations over the years have adopted several performance management systems and strategic policies.
+Organizations have adopted several performance management systems and strategic policies to become more compliant and thorough in their performance evaluation.
 However, the results have often not been as expected, with employees still feeling disengaged and the process consuming far too much time.

-If your organization is also faced with such consequences, then it’s time to take action and measure the effectiveness of your current performance management system.
+If your organization also struggles with these, then it’s time to take action and measure the effectiveness of your current performance management system.